KilianDargel/ergw/README.md

 RUNNING
 -------

-A erGW installation needs a data path provider to handle the GTP-U path.
-This instance can be installed on the same host or a different host.
+An erGW installation needs a data path provider to handle the GTP-U path.
+This instance can be installed on the same or a different host.

-* for a data path suitable for GGSN/PGW see: [GTP-u-KMod](https://github.com/travelping/gtp_u_kmod)
+* For a data path suitable for GGSN/PGW see: [GTP-u-KMod](https://github.com/travelping/gtp_u_kmod)
-* for a data path suitable for GTPhub see: [GTP-u-EDP](https://github.com/travelping/gtp_u_edp)
+* For a data path suitable for GTPhub see: [GTP-u-EDP](https://github.com/travelping/gtp_u_edp)

 erGW can be started with the normal Erlang command line tools, e.g.: